HenrikBengtsson/startup/reference/restart.md

 - as:

-  A character string specifying a predefined setups of `rcmd`, `args`, and `envvars`.
+  A character string specifying predefined setups of `rcmd`, `args`, and `envvars`.
 For details, see below.

 - quiet: